-Popular tech websites list spear-phishing as a low-level attack3 and present simple defensive countermeasures that ordinary individuals can implement on their own, but it continues to be a source of numerous data breaches.
+Popular tech websites list spear-phishing as a low-level attack5 and present simple defensive countermeasures that ordinary individuals can implement on their own, but it continues to be a source of numerous data breaches.
 The defendant, after being fired, is said to have went to officials of a foreign government offering to sell information to them, but they instead reported him to the FBI.
 He claimed in his defense that he was pressured by the FBI into carrying out a much more elaborate plan than the one he had personally conceived, which has come to be a common refrain in cases of cybercrime.
-U.S. intelligence agencies are actively engaged in many instances of cyber warfare that include social engineering of targets, as with the arrest of Jeremy Hammond whose conviction4 for computer hacking during the track down of the group Anonymous resulted from heavy communication with FBI operatives, and other methods5 which now often directly involve US citizens6.
-A few years prior, U.S. and Israeli intelligence agencies successfully deployed an attack7 that included the use of a series of zero-day (or previously unknown) vulnerabilities to move their virus payload onto computer controllers for the centrifuges of an Iranian nuclear facility.
+U.S. intelligence agencies are actively engaged in many instances of cyber warfare that include social engineering of targets, as with the arrest of Jeremy Hammond whose conviction6 for computer hacking during the track down of the group Anonymous resulted from heavy communication with FBI operatives, and other methods7 which now often directly involve US citizens.8 A few years prior, U.S. and Israeli intelligence agencies successfully deployed an attack9 that included the use of a series of zero-day (or previously unknown) vulnerabilities to move their virus payload onto computer controllers for the centrifuges of an Iranian nuclear facility.

 In another incident, 30 instructors were suspended from the U.S. Navy nuclear propulsion school in Feb.
-2014, after having been caught cheating on exams.8 This was preceded by 90 officers from the U.S. Air Force’s nuclear weapons corps involved in a prior unconnected cheating scandal.9 At the very top level, we are not able to maintain the reasonable expectation that individuals observe proper safety protocols governing the most fragile of institutions.
+2014, after having been caught cheating on exams.10 This was preceded by 90 officers from the U.S. Air Force’s nuclear weapons corps involved in a prior unconnected cheating scandal.11 At the very top level, we are not able to maintain the reasonable expectation that individuals observe proper safety protocols governing the most fragile of institutions.

 This falsified value, reminiscent of the hollow financial markets before the crisis, was covered up by the admirals’ apparent maxim: When in doubt, obfuscate!
 Everything was stamped top secret, so only the insiders could read what was happening.
 Not even Congress knows the true extent of the submarine force and its inconspicuous irrelevance …